 Conclusion: Living & Housing in Tiergarten

 Those who choose to live in and around Tiergarten benefit not only from the prime location of this trendy district, but also from the high standard of security and the very good quality of life.
 No wonder that the real estate market is booming here.
 More and more people are being drawn here.
 Whether a small family, entrepreneur, investor or young professional – everyone feels at home in Tiergarten!
 The high demand is also reflected in the prices per square metre.
 These are among the most expensive in Berlin.
-So if you want to
+So if you want to buy a

 Berlin: Real estate in the capital